About Dr. Mark Leondires

 Dr. Leonidres completed his residency in Obstetrics and Gynecology at Maine Medical Center in Portland, Maine, which was followed by a fellowship in Reproductive Endocrinology and Infertility at the National Institutes of Health in Bethesda, Maryland.

 As a resident Dr. Leondires experienced a range of specialties.
-Initially he was most interested in the pediatrics rotation, but in the last week he worked with reproductive endocrinologist and infertility specialist.
+Initially, he was most interested in the pediatrics rotation, but in the last week he worked with a reproductive endocrinologist and infertility specialist.
 To his surprise, this spoke to him and pointed him in his path to become a fertility specialist.